 - Use of new technologies as they relate to trauma education and treatment

-- Pilot studies of new technologies or techniques
+- Reviews on the following topics: patient management reports in resource-poor settings, pilot studies of new technologies or techniques

 - Clinical case series

 TSACO is supported by the global brands of The AAST and BMJ.

 The American Association for the Surgery of Trauma